 And we don’t take collaborative document management lightly.
 We recently announced annotation and editing capabilities within PDF documents and MS Office files (respectively) in our new iPhone app and we have our Documentum and SharePoint connectors for connecting to existing enterprise applications.
 Ultimately, we will live by our “no silos” approach to mobilizing enterprise content to ensure every one of our users experience seamless, powerful and secure file sharing and collaboration.

 The numbers don’t lie: Gartner’s Critical Capabilities for Enterprise File Synchronization and Sharing has mapped out the critical needs of customers looking to adopt an EFSS solution and I’m proud to say that EMC continues to lead the way. *Gartner, Inc., Critical Capabilities for Enterprise File Synchronization and Sharing, Jeffrey Mann, et al, 13 August 2014.
 Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner's research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.

-**EMC Syncplicity scored 3.44 out of 5 for extranet and mobile 3.64 out of 5 for mobile workforce.comments powered by Disqus
+**EMC Syncplicity by Axway scored 3.44 out of 5 for extranet and mobile 3.64 out of 5 for mobile workforce.comments powered by Disqus